TimmyIsANerd/moon-terminal/README.md

-# EVMeme - Meme Token Launchpad
+# MoonTerminal - Meme Token Launchpad
 This repository demonstrates the deployment of a **Meme Token Launchpad** across multiple EVM-compatible networks.
 The project includes smart contracts verified on various block explorers and uses **Blockscout Explorer** for all contract interactions.

 ## Deployed Contracts